Initial Rack Setup

 Validate component connectivity

-The RSS will communicate with the Management Gateway Service (MGS) to retrieve information about sled position and identity from the Service Processors (SP) in the Gimlet on each sled.
+Wicket communicates with the Management Gateway Service (MGS) to retrieve information about sled position and identity from the Service Processors (SP) in each Sled, Switch, and Power Shelf Controller (PSC).

 To view the sled and switch information: